 BA (UCL), MA (Courtauld Institute of Art), PhD (UCL)

-Teresa Kittler is a lecturer in History of Art.
-Her research focuses on artistic practices from 1945 to present day, with a special interest in Italian postwar art and primarily on issues related to art and the environment and feminism.
-Since completing her PhD, she been the recipient of fellowships from the British School at Rome and the Center for Italian Modern Art (CIMA).
+Teresa Kittler is a lecturer in Modern and Contemporary art.
+Her research focuses on artistic practices from 1945 to present day, with a special interest in Italian postwar art, primarily on issues related to art and the environment and feminism.
+Since completing her PhD, she has been the recipient of fellowships from the British Academy/Leverhulme, the British School at Rome and the Center for Italian Modern Art (CIMA).
 She has also worked as Assistant Curator for the 10 Gwangju Biennale (2014).